 - Hitting the heavy bag

 These all obviously help with your cardio, but they also require different muscle groups to give your overall muscle strength in different areas of the body e.g. targeting your lower body muscular endurance.
-This in itself shows why Usyk is able to box at such a high intensity for so long as he is able to adapt at different points in the fight.
+This in itself shows why Usyk can box at such a high intensity for so long as he can adapt at different points in the fight.

 Much like Lomachenko, Usyk also participates in mental drills to help keep his mind sharp so he can quickly adapt when in the ring.
 Whether that be to change the game plan or adapt to how his opponent is in the ring.
 These training drills also help to improve and train Usyk’s cognitive abilities.
 Here are just some of the exercises Usyk will actually do.

-Usyk uses the Schulte table which was originally created by a German psychologist, Walter Schulte.
+Usyk uses the Schulte table which was created by a German psychologist, Walter Schulte.

 This is a grid that has 25 randomly distributed digits to help train peripheral vision, speed reading, and visual perception.